Grow Copepods In A Refugium

-The only problem with using materials from your main tank is that predators can hitch a ride on rocks and in sand, so be sure to remove any unwanted critters before adding copepods.
+The only problem with using materials from your main tank is that predators can hitch a ride on rocks and in the sand, so be sure to remove any unwanted critters before adding copepods.
 The most common predators to look out for are emerald crabs and bristle worms.
 Wait for the sand to settle and the water to clear in your newly established refugium before removing these tiny nuisances.

 Best Type of Copepods

 When looking at how to grow copepods it is important to choose the right ones.
 Tigriopus Californicus are a large version of copepods that are usually used to feed adult fish.
 Their size makes them a more substantial meal and means that you won’t need your colonies to be as large in order to keep your fish fed.

 These copepods are not a good idea for larval fish, though, as their large size means they can hurt or kill smaller fish.
 Tisbe and Nitokra are smaller copepods that are ideal for feeding small fish and filter feeders.
 They may be smaller than Tigriopus, but they reproduce faster and are just as hardy.

 You can buy live copepod colonies from most fish stores and from several online sites.
 These colonies usually come in bottles of 2,000 – 4,000 copepods.
 If your water’s temperature and salinity levels match those in the main tank, all you need to do is turn off your pumps and drop the copepods into the refugium.
 Leave the pumps off for about half an hour to allow the copepods to settle before turning the pumps back on.

 If your main tank is not already established, you will want to purchase phytoplankton and add a few drops to your refugium.
 Ideally, your system will become self-sustaining and your copepods will live off of the impurities they clean from your water but you may, on occasion, need to add phytoplankton to ensure they thrive.